 Saudi Aramco, founded in 1933 as California-Arabian Standard Oil Company, started its first oil drilling on Saudi soil in 1938, in order to quench European and North American demand for oil during the second World War.
 Later, the company was re-named Arabian-American Oil Company in 1944 and extended its oil exploration ventures onto the wider Arabian Peninsula.
 After a dispute with the then Saudi King Abdulaziz, the company started to share half of its profits with the Saudi Arabian States.
 As a result of the Yom Kippur war of 1973, Arab oil producing states imposed an oil embargo towards countries supporting Israel during the conflict.
 In the aftermath, the Saudi Arabian government gradually started to nationalize Saudi Aramco and as of 1981 it became 100 percent state-owned.
 Saudi Arabia is today a rentier state, as 23 percent of its GDP is generated from oil rent.
 Saudi Arabia has established itself as the de facto leader of OPEC.

 Even before its initial public offering, Saudi Aramco’s cash flow was evaluated at 85.5 billion U.S. dollars.
-The company’s total value is estimated between 1.5 and 1.7 trillion U.S. dollars.
-The IPO for Saudi Aramco is planned in two stages.
-During the first stage, which is planned for late 2019, about 2-3 percent of the company will be sold in Tadawul shares at the Saudi Stock Exchange.
-Estimates suggest this will raise up to 30 billion U.S. dollars, thus, will make it the largest IPO since Alibaba’s in 2014, in which 25 billion U.S. dollars were raised.
+The IPO for Saudi Aramco was planned in two stages.
+During the first stage in 2019, about 2 to 3 percent of the company was sold in Tadawul shares at the Saudi Stock Exchange.
+Saudi Aramco’s IPO raised 29.4 billion U.S. dollars, thus, is for the time being the largest IPO since Alibaba’s in 2014, in which 25 billion U.S. dollars were raised.
 In the second stage, Saudi Aramco’s shares will be listed at a foreign exchange, although, this decision has not been made final yet.

 This text provides general information.
 Statista assumes no